 Original Written Work

-All candidates must submit a written report on an independent effort toward producing original work related to Biostatistics.
-This report may, with the advisor’s consent, take the form of a thesis, a written review on a set of papers in statistics, or a written report on an independent study project, which may include an original application of statistics.
+Under this option, all candidates must submit a written report on an independent effort toward producing original work related to Biostatistics.
+This report may, with the advisor’s consent, take the form of a thesis, a written review on a set of papers in statistics, or a written report on an independent study project which may include an original application of statistics.
 For this work, a student must register for at least three semester hours of STAT 8090.